petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-okta-using-openid-connect.md

 # Configuring Liferay Authentication With Okta Using OpenId Connect

-This tutorial guides you through the basic steps needed to integrate Okta, your Identity Provider (IdP), with your environment using OpenID Connect.
-Using an external authentication service is a best practice we endorse.
-Adding an IdP to your environment can address security concerns, streamline user management, and provide access control for a server that lacks its own robust authentication system.
+Liferay has its own robust authentication methods, but supports integrations with many external authentication services This tutorial guides you through the basic steps needed to integrate Okta, your Identity Provider (IdP), with your environment using OpenID Connect.

 ## Prerequisites